GSA-TTS/handbook/pages/office-of-operations/bizops.md

   - [moving to a new duty station]({% page "/moving/" %})
 - [Leave & Time Management]({% page "/leave/" %})
 - [Benefits help]({% page "/benefits/" %})

-## Talent

-The Talent team is dedicated to finding the best and the brightest.
-We partner closely with our leaders and managers, helping them to make better decisions and to solve their strategic talent acquisition issues.
-We will deliver an incredible candidate experience from the first time a candidate sees a job posting through their days onboarding at TTS.

 - Contact: jointts@gsa.gov; {% slack_channel "hiring" %}

-### Talent Areas of Focus

 - [Hiring]({% page "/hiring/" %})
   - [Refer
     someone]({% page "/office-of-operations/talent/#referring-a-person" %})